 For birders like us, there’s no better way to explore new places than by watching and listening for the birds found there.
 Add to it another dozen bird enthusiasts and make the setting the breathtaking lands east of Baxter State Park proposed as a National Park and National Recreation Area, and a day of birding is that much more spectacular.

-That’s what we found recently when we led a group of NRCM members on a birding trip around the Katahdin Loop Road on the proposed lands.
+That’s what we found recently when we led a group of NRCM members on a birding trip around the Katahdin Loop Road on the proposed lands on June 28th.
 The road loops through a variety of habitats that are great for a variety of birds, including North Woods specialties that folks travel from across Maine and beyond in hopes of finding.
 How good is the area for birding?
 The 18-mile road provided five hours of outstanding birding.

 Our adventure sort of began the evening before, where Jeff gave a presentation about how important the North Woods region is for birds.
 His presentation included an overview of the species we might see (some dazzlingly colored “northern” warblers, Black-backed Woodpecker, Spruce Grouse, Boreal Chickadee), but to those in the audience, Jeff’s rousing Common Raven imitation was what nearly shook them out of their seats!
 Eliza Donoghue, NRCM’s North Woods outreach coordinator, provided a brief overview of the Park lands and process.
 After a few tips on where to get good coffee at 5:00 a.m. (before our lodging places began serving), off we went for a good night’s rest for a morning of birding.